Jahsbaby/Product-Preview-Card-Component/README.md

-I've just completed a front-end coding challenge from @frontendmentor! 🎉

-You can see my solution here: https://www.frontendmentor.io/solutions/product-preview-card-component-mG6kaq47Zt

-Any suggestions on how I can improve are welcome!

 # Frontend Mentor - Product preview card component solution

-This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
+This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/solutions/product-preview-card-component-mG6kaq47Zt)

+Any suggestions on how I can improve are welcome!  ).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents